Saturday, January 25, 2020

 Having said all that, I really enjoyed Wizball.
 I genuinely wish there were more hours in my day to play it and (maybe) beat this infuriating shooter.
 I'm going to be returning to it again, simply because I need to know how everything looks in colour!!
 So don't be quick to judge because it's surprisingly entertaining and I've thoroughly enjoyed it.

-Don't be a sissy - download this for either floppy or hard disk and help Wiz restore his world!
+Don't be a sissy - download for either floppy or hard disk and help Wiz restore his world!